-- This Is Gonna Suck:The Conductor: Well, considering that we have lost communication with the engineer, and are standing totally exposed on the front of the locomotive, and the train seems to be accelerating, uncontrollably, not to mention that we are headed to Glacier Gulch, which just happens to be the steepest downhill grade in the world, I suggest we all hold on...
+- This Is Gonna Suck:The Conductor: Well, considering the fact that we have lost communication with the engineer, we are standing totally exposed on the front of the locomotive, the train seems to be accelerating, uncontrollably, and we are rapidly approaching to Glacier Gulch, which just happens to be the steepest downhill grade in the world, I suggest we all hold on...
 TIGHTLY!

 - Those Two Guys: Smokey and Steamer, the engineers.

 - Timey-Wimey Ball: Time gets an ... interesting ... treatment here.
 Almost the entire movie takes place five minutes to midnight, Christmas Eve.
 The clock only advances to midnight when Santa literally warps out of his North Pole village.

 - Walk Into Camera Obstruction: When Hero Boy uses the train's emergency break, the train's front end almost hits the screen as it comes to a halt.